 - You are either considering selling your business or actively listing it for sale with a business broker.

-In either case, you want to show what you are truly making for a profit to either a lender, potential investor, or a buyer.
+In either case, you want to show what you are truly making for a profit to either a lender, a potential investor, or a buyer.
 You could recast your books just out of curiosity, but there is seldom a legitimate reason to do so.

 Why recast your books?

-We have touched on this point in the introduction and the portion on when to recast your books, but it bears repeating one more time.
+We have touched on this point in the introduction and the portion on when to recast your books.
+But it bears repeating one more time.

 Are you ready to sell your business or just looking for a business valuation?
-Rogerson business services can help, and we would love to talk with you about how.
-Feel free to contact us for a brief consultation and to get the process moving forward.
+Rogerson Business Services can help, and we would be delighted to discuss how with you.